An overlook of the Bugaboo glacier, from just above the Conrad Kain hut

 in better shape than the road to the Bugaboos.

-trailhead it's a 10 mile round trip (with 2300 feet of climbing) to reach the
+we visited!
+It's a 10 mile round trip (with 2300 feet of climbing) to reach the

-remains well-hidden until you're virtually at the shoreline - is memorable.
+remains well-hidden until you're virtually at the shoreline, is memorable.

 Lake of the Hanging Glacier is a large (more than a mile long) turquoise lake set